My Story

 March 17th, 2014

 I continued what became my life of cheerleading.
-It, as I had mentioned previously, became my identity.
 I ate like an athlete, because I was an athlete.
 Food was simply fuel.
 I ate when I was hungry, and I didn't eat when I wasn't hungry.
-By 8th grade, I had started to notice that I had abs and lean limbs, and received praise from cheer moms and coaches for my, "ideal figure."
+By 8th grade, I had started to notice that I had abs and lean limbs.
+I received praise from cheer moms and coaches for my, "ideal figure," or, "having the body that everyone wants."
 A common comment was: "You're a sexy little thang!"
+I was 13.

 (2017) Phase 1: Validation v.
 Entering Performing Arts

 While cheerleading was my life, it was more of a way to express my love and passion for performance.
-I had wanted to be a performative singer since the womb.
-However, when I entered my freshman year of high school, I met a life-changing teacher who opened my life up to a new world: Musical Theatre.
-When I received praise for my vocal performances, I felt something overwhelming powerful: Validation.
-A performer was going to be my new identity; And by my sophomore year of high school, it was.
-I auditioned for my high school's award-winning musical theatre class/program at the end of my freshman year, and when I saw my name on the list of admitted students, I felt security.
-This was something that I was going to put my entire life into, and people were going to see me the way I wanted to be seen.
+I had wanted to be a "singer" since I was a toddler, and I met a life-changing teacher in high school who opened my life up to a new world: Musical theatre.
+When I received praise for my vocal performances, I felt the powerful works of validation.
+A performer was going to be my new identity, and it was by my sophomore year of high school.
+I auditioned for my high school's musical theatre program at the end of my freshman year, and I felt security when I saw I had been admitted.
+This is something that I am going to put my entire life into, and people are going to see me the way I wanted to be seen.
 I finished my last season of cheerleading and began my new venture.

 October 24th, 2019